 Other features of 2q37 deletion syndrome can include seizures and an inflammatory skin disorder called eczema.
 Some affected individuals have malformations of the brain, heart, gastrointestinal system, kidneys, or genitalia.
 A few people with 2q37 deletion syndrome develop a rare form of kidney cancer called Wilms tumor.

 2q37 deletion syndrome appears to be a rare condition, although its exact prevalence is unknown.
-Approximately 100 cases have been reported worldwide.
+At least 115 cases have been reported worldwide.

-2q37 deletion syndrome is caused by a deletion of genetic material from a specific region in the long (q) arm of chromosome 2.
-The deletion occurs near the end of the chromosome at a location designated 2q37.
-The size of the deletion varies among affected individuals.
-The signs and symptoms of this disorder are probably related to the loss of multiple genes in this region.
+2q37 deletion syndrome is caused by deletions of genetic material from a specific region in the long (q) arm of chromosome 2.
+The deletions occur near the end of the chromosome at a location designated 2q37.
+The size of the deletion varies among affected individuals, with most affected people missing 2 million to 9 million DNA building blocks (also written as 2 Mb to 9 Mb).